morosebose/documentation_and_style_guide/documentation_and_style_guide.md

-# Style and Documentation Guide for Udacity Projects
+# Style and Documentation Guide for Udacity Student Project Submissions

 ## Introduction and Rationale
 This document provides an overview of the coding style and documentation guidelines for Udacity student projects.
 Style and documentation are explicitly part of the assessment criteria for some projects, but students are encouraged to follow these guidelines for all projects.